-The considered option of dependence is characterized by many manifestations.
+Many manifestations characterize the considered option of dependence.
 Symptoms are due to the personality of the addict, social role, stress resistance.
-Common manifestations of psychological dependence are: uncertainty, mood swings, compliance, compliance, apathy, panic attacks, sudden aggressiveness, depression.
+Common manifestations of psychological dependence are uncertainty, mood swings, compliance, compliance, apathy, panic attacks, sudden aggressiveness, depression.

 The signs of dependent personality disorder on a person are due to its varieties, the main difference of which is the object of addiction.
-They are connected by a mechanism of influence, developed on the basis of interpersonal relations.
+They are connected by a mechanism of influence, developed based on interpersonal relations.

 A person who realizes that he is in a relationship of psychological dependence, that his attachment is essentially unhealthy, has already passed most of the path of liberation from the destructive addiction.

 After realizing, you need to understand that everyone needs personal space.
-Therefore, the next stage of liberation is the definition of the boundaries of personal space, separation of one’s own interests from the aspirations of the object of dependence, awareness of personal significance.
-The most elementary way of liberation is to temporarily end the relationship and search for private interests.
+Therefore, the next stage of liberation is defining the boundaries of personal space, separating one’s interests from the aspirations of the object of dependence, awareness of personal significance.
+The most elementary way of liberation is to end the relationship and search for private interests temporarily.

-Often it is impossible to cope with psychological dependence on your own due to a person’s misunderstanding of the severity of the situation and the inability to adequately assess what is happening.
+Often it is impossible to cope with psychological dependence on your own due to a person’s misunderstanding of the severity of the situation and the inability to assess what is happening adequately.

 The following methods can help couples cope with the problem of unhealthy attachment:

-- work with thinking (increasing self-esteem, developing an understanding of one’s own significance as an individual);
+- work with thinking (increasing self-esteem, developing an understanding of one’s significance as an individual);

 - work with the body (restoration of lost love for oneself through exercise);